TaliskerPlatform/Odin.app/README.md

 Because instances within the namespace are essentially advertising themselves, they also a need a mechanism to advertise what they *are*—or rather, what interfaces they support.

-To do this, objects can expose the `IAdvertisedInterfaces` interface, which provides a single method, `supports()`, which a client can use to query an instance for what *other* interfaces it supports (or at least those which it is willing to advertise the availability of).
+To do this, objects can expose the `ISupports` interface, which provides a single method, `supports()`, which a client can use to query an instance for what *other* interfaces it supports (or at least those which it is willing to advertise the availability of).

 ### Interpreters